Key points in this article:

 Like all components of web design and online marketing, this is a long-term strategy that takes time and dedication.
 However, the results are well worth it!

-Offering a great customer experience is a great way for your business to gain a loyal customer base and is one of the top ecommerce tips for achieving success.
+Focusing on customer experience is one of the top ecommerce tips for achieving success.

 Fortunately, you don’t have to leave customer experience up to chance.
 There are dozens of tried-and-true strategies that can make shopping better for your visitors.
 Here are 13 great tips for ensuring that people enjoy making purchases from your store!